Predicting sub-population specific viral evolution: Introduction

 Modeling virus evolution is important for vaccine development and disease monitoring. {Specifically, the goal is to predict the change in the distribution of viral variants over time.} {Current approaches aggregate data} across all locations of virus collection, {resulting in models that represent monolithic, global distributions of each virus.} However, this global landscape {is composed of} local sub-communities of variants with distinct but interdependent distributions. {For example, in January 2021, the most common strain of SARS-CoV-2 was different in Europe (B.1.1.7) and Asia (B.1.1.214), but two months later, the former had spread rapidly across Asia (Fig.~\ref{fig:pie}).} Faithfully modeling these dynamics is essential for understanding how the viral landscape evolves locally and {designing vaccines effective for each community, especially those with less access to public health resources and are poorly represented by the data.}

-In this paper, we aim to predict the likelihood of a viral variant occurring at a particular time in specific locations.
+In this paper, we aim to predict the likelihood of a viral variant occurring at a particular time in specific \pink{sub-populations, such as the geographical location where the viral sample was collected}.
 Viral variants are represented by the amino-acid sequence of the primary antigenic protein responsible for {infection}.
 A straightforward approach for modeling location-specific evolution is to separately analyze data for each location, assuming independent evolution.
 Inherently, this approach leads to data fragmentation, exacerbating the data sparsity problem.
 Moreover, this approach fails to capture transitions between sub-communities that shape local distributions, especially for {highly }transmissible diseases. {Traditional epidemiology literature has studied transmission dynamics extensively} ~\citep{spatial_sir_1, spatial_sir_2, spatial_sir_3, spatial_sir_4, spatial_sir_5}, but the hand-crafted rules they employ fall short of capturing the actual complexity of these interactions.

 We propose a novel approach to model evolving protein distributions for sub-populations by explicitly capturing the transmissions between them.
 Specifically, the change in the occurrence of a protein sequence over time across all sub-populations is defined by an ordinary differential equation (ODE), parametrized by a transmission rate matrix related to that sequence.
 Solving this ODE yields the time-resolved probability of the given protein in different sub-populations, which is determined by the transmission rate matrix and boundary conditions.
 We leverage language models~\citep{radford2019language} to model the transmission rate matrix and boundary conditions.
 A practical challenge is that the number of transmission rates scales quadratically with the number of sub-populations, rendering eigen-calculations inefficient for fine-grained sub-populations (e.g. countries).
 To address this issue, we also propose a hierarchical variation of our model, which leverages the inherent structures that relate sub-populations, e.g. countries can be grouped by their geographical proximity.
 Specifically, we re-parameterize the transmission rate matrix in terms of intra-group and inter-group transmissions.
 Both versions of our method are advantageous for sub-populations with limited data, which can benefit from knowledge transferred via the transmission rates with other sub-populations.
 Moreover, the association defined by the transmission rates can be learned from the occurrences of variants in the dataset, eliminating the need for hand-crafted knowledge.